Real-Skill/angular-exercises/README.md

 `GET /user/current`

-Returns current user object {name: <user name>}
+It returns the current user object {name: <user name>}

 **Register new user**

 `POST /user/register`

-Returns authentication token for new user {token: <token>} if registration was successful
+It returns authentication token for the new user {token: <token>} if registration was successful

 **Authenticate user**

 `POST /auth/login`

-Provided correct login and password, returns authentication token for user {token: <token>}
+Provided correct login and password, it returns authentication token for the user {token: <token>}

 **Unauthenticate user**

 `POST /auth/logout`

-No return value
+It returns no value

 ## Setup

-You should have installed `yarn, bower, grunt and grunt-cli` packages to run this example.
+You should have  `npm, bower, grunt and grunt-cli` packages installed to run this example.
 First, run sequentially:

 ```
-yarn install
+npm install
 ```
 ```
 bower install